School of Whitewater Paddling

 If this is not acceptable, you can always camp elsewhere in the area.

 Each year we get complaints about dogs at Whitewater School.
 While not banned, we ask that you seriously consider leaving Fido at home.
 If you must bring your dog, he or she must remain leashed, or otherwise contained.
-Also, no one wants to camp in and around dog poo, so "walk" your dog well away from camp and pick up after your pooch.
-Those who ignore these rules will be asked to leave camp.
-Also, campers with dogs that bark excessively, or are aggressive will need to find other accommodations.
+Also, no one wants to camp in and around dog poo, so "walk" your dog well away from other campers and pick up after your pooch.
+Those who ignore these rules will be asked to leave the camp.
+Also, campers with dogs that bark excessively or are aggressive will need to find other accommodations.